Short Stories

 Sorry, but it has to be done...

-Christopher Fielden has asserted his right under the Copyright, Designs and Patents Act 1988 to be identified as the author of his short stories.
-The stories on this site are provided for you to read free of charge subject to the condition that they are not, by way of trade or otherwise, copied, lent, sold, hired out, printed or otherwise circulated in any format without the author’s prior consent.
+Christopher Fielden and the other authors of stories on this website have asserted their right under the Copyright, Designs and Patents Act 1988 to be identified as the author of their short stories.
+The stories on this site are provided for you to read subject to the condition that they are not, by way of trade or otherwise, copied, lent, sold, hired out, printed or otherwise circulated in any format without the author’s prior consent.

 Dorothy